Pielso/series-and-movies/README.md

 I have to go back and study the arrows more.
 Seems like a thing that is a me-problem, you know like some people are just blind to numbers or tunes or letters.
 To me almost every way of "arrowing" can make sense given a change of perspective. 😊

-> When a GlobalExceptionHandler listens to an Exception, that is annotated in the entity, validated in the controller, but thrown in the service method, where do i put the arrow, and does the Handler "listen" which points to the exception, or is the exception thrown in the direction of the Handler?
+> When a GlobalExceptionHandler listens to an Exception, that is annotated in the entity, validated in the controller, but thrown in the service method, where do I put the arrow, and does the Handler "listen" which points to the exception, or is the exception thrown in the direction of the Handler?

 ## Docker w/ Docker Compose